Frisquette/libGDX-walk-through/tutorial/english-version/chapter1-discover-libgdx/6-practical-pong.md

 ##### Racket collisions #####

-If you do not know it, a vector has a direction and a magnitude.
-Basically, a normalized vector is described by a direction and a magnitude equals to 1.
 We want to find the new **direction** after the ball collision with a racket:

 * For the *x* component, we will look at the racket that collides.
 If it is the left one, the *x* component will simply have **1**, because the ball will move toward the right part.